 These same obverse and reverse designs are also on a series of bullion and collector 3-inch diameter, 5-ounce silver coins also produced and sold by the U.S. Mint.

-The Harpers Ferry National Historical Park Quarter is just one of fifty-six coins to be issued in the series by the Mint.
+The Harpers Ferry National Historical Park Quarter is just one of 56 coins to be issued in the series.
 The program actually started in 2010 and will continue until 2021 at a rate of five coins issued per year.

-Harpers Ferry National Historical Park of West Virginia holds a full history, not only from the Native Americans that lived there years before Europeans settled to even more recent history.
+Harpers Ferry National Historical Park of West Virginia holds a full history, from the Native Americans that lived there years before Europeans arrived to present day.

-Robert Harper was in charge of a ferry service on the Potomac and Shenandoah Rivers in this area which is why the park is named Harpers Ferry.
+Robert Harper was in charge of a ferry service on the Potomac and Shenandoah Rivers in this area which is why the park is named after the man

 Harpers Ferry makes it easy for tourists to travel between states.
-The Appalachian Trial connects with Harpers Ferry, allowing visitors to walk from town to the border of Maryland in just a short time.
+The Appalachian Trial connects with it, allowing visitors to walk from town to the border of Maryland in just a short time.